 Questions regarding Title IX, including its application and/or concerns about noncompliance, should be directed to the Title IX Coordinator.
 For a complete copy of the policy or for more information, please visit www.unl.edu/equity or contact the Title IX Coordinator.
-Individuals who believe they have experienced sex discrimination, harassment, and/or retaliation in violation of university's policy should contact the following:
+Individuals who believe they have experienced sex discrimination, harassment, and/or retaliation in violation of university's policy should contact Title IX as soon as they are able.